 - Funds are needed to meet training requirements of the examiner workforce.
 NCUA's most important resource is a highly qualified, skilled workforce.
 It is important that staff have the proper knowledge, skills, and abilities to perform assigned duties and meet emerging needs.
 Examiners are required to attend several levels of examiner training, followed by training in core areas such as capital markets, consumer compliance, and specialized lending.
 The training deliverables for 2017 include classes offered by the Federal Financial Institutions Examination Council, new examiner classes, and several subject matter expert training events for NCUA examiners and state regulators.
-Contracted resources will be used to develop and redesign several core training for NCUA executive and managerial staff will also provide professional development opportunities. - Funds are needed for information security program costs that support ongoing efforts to strengthen cybersecurity and to ensure compliance with the Federal Information System Management Act.
+Contracted resources will be used to develop and redesign several core training classes for examiners and training plans for subject matter experts.
+Leadership training for NCUA executive and managerial staff will also provide professional development opportunities. - Funds are needed for information security program costs that support ongoing efforts to strengthen cybersecurity and to ensure compliance with the Federal Information System Management Act.